 The first driver is the newbuild cycle.
 Vessels currently under construction at Korean, Japanese, and Chinese yards are being specified with IoT sensor packages as standard.
 A 2024 newbuild LNG carrier arrives with hundreds of monitoring points already integrated.
 By 2030, the share of the fleet with native monitoring capability will be materially larger than it is today — not because owners retrofitted older ships, but because the new ships replaced them.

 The second driver is regulatory.
-The EU Emissions Trading System (EU ETS) entered full implementation for shipping in 2026, and the UK Emissions Trading System (UK ETS) followed.
+EU ETS entered full implementation for shipping in 2026, and UK ETS followed.
 Under both frameworks, fuel consumption directly drives carbon cost.
 An engine running beyond its optimal condition — slightly elevated fuel consumption, degraded combustion efficiency, elevated exhaust temperatures — is not just a maintenance problem.
 It is a carbon compliance problem.
 Every percentage point of fuel efficiency lost to deferred or incorrect maintenance now has a regulatory price attached to it.
 Predictive maintenance, in this context, is not just about reducing OPEX.
 It is about reducing the EU ETS invoice.

 The third driver is the class society framework.
-The International Association of Classification Societies (IACS) is evaluating how AI-generated maintenance data can substitute for or supplement traditional survey evidence.
-DNV has already moved fastest among the major societies — its "Smart" class notation, introduced in 2022 and expanded in 2024 and 2025, recognises vessels with integrated condition monitoring and provides a framework for reduced physical inspection of monitored systems.
-Lloyd's Register, ABS, and Bureau Veritas have parallel programmes at various stages of maturity.
+IACS is evaluating how AI-generated maintenance data can substitute for or supplement traditional survey evidence.
 If a vessel can demonstrate, through continuous sensor data and validated expert analysis, that a component has been maintained to standard, the argument for requiring a physical class survey of that component weakens.
+No class society has formalised this yet, but the conversation is underway.
 By 2028, it is likely that at least one major class society will publish guidelines for accepting AI maintenance evidence in lieu of scheduled survey items.
 When that happens, the economics of predictive maintenance improve substantially for the vessels that already have it deployed.

 The log the surveyor reads first is getting smarter.
 The question is whether your fleet is getting smarter with it.